 If you are planning to whip the egg whites for a recipe, you might want to separate the eggs one by one into a smaller bowl, and then transfer the separated egg into larger bowls.
 This way if you break a yolk it will not break into all the egg whites you've separated.
 The fat in the egg yolk (or any oil) will interfere with the egg white's ability to whip up properly.
 For this reason also you should also wash your hands carefully, to remove any natural body oils, before working with egg whites.

 If you get a piece of egg shell in the separated eggs, scoop it out with a larger piece of shell.

 Note that chilled eggs are easier to separate (the yolk doesn't break as easily), but most recipes call for working with eggs at room temperature.
 So, you either let your eggs get to room temperature before separating them, in which case you'll need to be a bit more careful with the egg yolks, or let the eggs get to room temperature after you've separated them, in which case you should cover them in their bowl with plastic wrap and use them as soon as they get to room temp.

-This is faster than the other method but if you are planning on whipping the egg whites, the less the egg whites come in contact with your hands, and the natural oils on them, the better.
+This is faster than the other method, but if you are planning on whipping the egg whites, the less the egg whites come in contact with your hands and the natural oils on them, the better.

 |Total Fat 5g||6%|